Domikohlh/qf-chitrea/README.md

 This is a github place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.

 # Current Progress
-- Data preprocessing in R
+- Run PCA in R
-- Data preprocessing in Python

 # Objective
 1. Quantitative model for bond